 Girl - Little Bradley FallsWe really enjoyed both this hike and the waterfall.
 Getting here was a bit of a drive for us from the Maggie Valley, NC area, at almost two hours, but it was well worth the drive.

-We were also surprised at how nice of a swimming hole this is, although I would suspect it’s very active and busy during the summer with people swimming.
+We were also surprised at how nice of a swimming hole this is, although I would suspect it’s very active during the summer with people swimming.

-If you’re in the area, or don’t mind a bit of a drive, this is a fantastic falls to visit.
-One of our favorites.
+If you’re in the area, or don’t mind a bit of a drive, this is a fantastic fall to visit.

 Little Bradley Falls Video